 5. Amazon Elastic Block Store (EBS) snapshot storage fees

 One of the principal features of EBS is the ability to create snapshots of your EC2 instances for backup and recovery purposes.
 However, for every snapshot you make, you’ll be charged for the storage of these snapshots.
 Please refer to this article to find out more about EBS snapshot fees and what you can do with them.

 Another source of hidden charges that concerns EBS is unattached EBS volumes which in some — and not that rare — cases don’t get removed even if EC2 instances related to them are terminated.
 Such unused EBS volumes in AWS accounts often get overlooked, increasing your cloud bill.
 Here’s our piece of advice on how to detect and get rid of unattached volumes in AWS.

 When you need a stable endpoint for any of your instances, attach an Elastic IP address (EIP) to it.
 If it turns out later on that you don’t need that instance anymore, you terminate it, but the EIP attached to it will still be allocated to you.
 As a result, you will be charged a fee until you release it.

 8. Amazon Relational Database Service (RDS) storage auto-growth charges

-It’s a service that makes it incredibly easy to set up, operate, and scale a relational database in the AWS cloud.
-One of the most popular features of RDS is its capability to enable auto-growth, which increases your database’s storage capacity on the go automatically.
+Its service makes it incredibly easy to set up, operate, and scale a relational database in the AWS cloud.
+One of the most popular features of RDS is its capability to enable auto-growth, which automatically increases your database’s storage capacity on the go.
 With the storage auto-growth feature enabled, you will be charged for the additional storage capacity.